All Episodes

 We came up with this name.

-I called a CEO guy named Dirk.
+I called the CEO guy named Dirk.

-I said, Hey, would love to buy your domain.
+I said, hey, would love to buy your domain.

 He says, I'm a publicly traded company out of Germany.